Handy-caT/rust-sandbox/0_basics/README.md

 After completing these steps, you should be able to answer (and understand why) the following questions:
 - What memory model [Rust] has?
 Is it single-threaded or multiple-threaded?
 Is it synchronous or asynchronous?
 - What runtime [Rust] has?
 Does it use a GC (garbage collector)?
+#### Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.

 - What statically typing means?
 What is a benefit of using it?
+#### Keep in mind that Rust is a statically typed language, which means that it must know the types of all variables at compile time.
+The compiler can usually infer what type we want to use based on the value and how we use it.
 - What are generics and parametric polymorphism?
 Which problems do they solve?
+#### Every programming language has tools for effectively handling the duplication of concepts.
+In Rust, one such tool is generics: abstract stand-ins for concrete types or other properties.
+#### Genetics helps us to avoid code duplication.
+Parametric polymorphism is used to write code that works on any type that can satisfy the constraints.
 - What are traits?
 How are they used?
 How do they compare to interfaces?
 What are an auto trait and a blanket impl?
 What is a marker trait?
+#### A trait defines functionality a particular type has and can share with other types.
+We can use traits to define shared behavior in an abstract way.
+We can use trait bounds to specify that a generic type can be any type that has certain behavior.
+#### We can also conditionally implement a trait for any type that implements another trait.
+Implementations of a trait on any type that satisfies the trait bounds are called blanket implementations and are extensively used in the Rust standard library.
+#### Auto traits are marker traits that are automatically implemented for every type, unless the type, or a type it contains, has explicitly opted out via a negative impl.
 - What are static and dynamic dispatches?
 Which should I use, and when?
+#### Static dispatch is when the compiler knows which method you’re calling at compile time.
+Dynamic dispatch is when the compiler can’t know which method you’re calling until runtime.
+#### While using dynamic dispatch, the compiler can’t verify that the values used with the trait have implemented the trait.
+Only the code that is running at runtime can ensure that.
+Dynamic dispatch also adds runtime overhead because the compiler adds code to find the correct trait method at runtime instead of doing that work at compile time.
 - What is a crate and what is a module in Rust?
 How do they differ?
 How are the used?
+#### A crate is the smallest amount of code that the Rust compiler considers at a time.
+A crate can come in one of two forms: a binary crate or a library crate.
+#### Modules let us organize code within a crate for readability and easy reuse.
+Modules also allow us to control the privacy of items, because code within a module is private by default.
 - What are move semantics?
 What are borrowing rules?
 What is the benefit of using them?
 - What is immutability?
 What is the benefit of using it?
+#### The benefit of immutability is that it makes your code easier to reason about.
+If you know a value can’t change, you never have to spend time worrying about whether its value has changed in some other part of your program.
 - What is cloning?
 What is copying?
 How do they compare?
+#### Clone is used for heap allocated data, Copy is used for stack allocated data.
+#### You can't implement Copy for types that implement Drop.
 - What is RAII?
 How is it implemented in [Rust]?
 What is the benefit of using it?
+#### Note: In C++, this pattern of deallocating resources at the end of an item’s lifetime is sometimes called Resource Acquisition Is Initialization (RAII).
+The drop function in Rust will be familiar to you if you’ve used RAII patterns.
 - What is an iterator?
 What is a collection?
 How do they differ?
 How are they used?
+#### Rust’s standard library includes a number of very useful data structures called collections.
+Most other data types represent one specific value, but collections can contain multiple values.
+Unlike the built-in array and tuple types, the data these collections point to is stored on the heap, which means the amount of data does not need to be known at compile time and can grow or shrink as the program runs.
 - What are macros?
 Which problems do they solve?
 What is the difference between declarative and procedural macro?
 - How code is tested in [Rust]?
 Where should you put tests and why?
+#### Tests are Rust functions that verify that the non-test code is functioning in the expected manner.
+They usually perform 3 actions: Set up any needed data or state, Run the code you want to test, Assert the results are what you expect.
+#### Tests are put in the same file as the code they are testing.
+The convention is to create a module named tests in each file to contain the test functions and to annotate the module with cfg(test).
+#### All tests are annotated with the test attribute.
+#### Integration tests are stored in a tests directory at the top level of the project directory.
+Each file in the tests directory is a separate crate.
 - Why [Rust] has `&str` and `String` types?
 How do they differ?
 When should you use them?
+#### `String` is an owned buffer of UTF-8 bytes allocated on the heap.
+Mutable `String`'s can be modified, growing their capacity as needed.
+#### `&str` is a fixed-capacity “view” into a `String` allocated elsewhere, commonly on the heap, in the case of slices dereferenced from `String`'s, or in static memory, in the case of string literals.
+#### `&str` is a primitive type implemented by the Rust language, while `String` is implemented in the standard library.
 - What are lifetimes?
 Which problems do they solve?
 Which benefits do they give?
+#### Lifetimes are another kind of generic that we’ve already been using.
+Rather than ensuring that a type has the behavior we want, lifetimes ensure that references are valid as long as we need them to be.
+#### They are solving the problem of dangling references.
+The main aim is to prevent using a reference after the resource has been dropped.
 - Is [Rust] OOP language?
 Is it possible to use SOLID/GRASP?
 Does it have an inheritance?
+#### It is multi-paradigm.
+Many things you can do in OO languages you can do in Rust, but not everything, and not always using the same abstraction you’re accustomed to.
+#### Rust doesn't have inheritance, but it has traits, which are similar to interfaces and can be used to prevent code duplication.

 After you're done notify your lead in an appropriate PR (pull request), and he will exam what you have learned.